-As the University of Mississippi-DeSoto's largest student organization, TOT is a professional organization that supports tomorrow's teachers.
+TOT is a professional organization that supports tomorrow's teachers.
 Student members enjoy many of the same benefits and membership advantages as the active professional member in the classroom.
-Members receive state and national representation; liability protection; financial benefits with credit cards, home mortgages, and

 The goal of UM-DeSoto's TOT chapter is to serve as a support group for the students involved in the organization.
-The members are able to network with fellow students and their professors.
-Also, the students are able to share questions and ideas that they may have about their courses and their chosen profession in education.
+TOT works on several community service projects including Read Across America.